Tunchiie/Data_Science_Project_Template/docs/file_tree.md

 │        │   ├── 📂4_2_evaluate                <- Model evaluation, performance metrics, tuning and model selection.                                                       |
 │        │   └── 📂4_3_predict                 <- Predicting new data using the trained model.                                                                             |
 │        ├── 📂5_report_issuing                <- Report issuing, graphing, and description of the results.                                                                |
-│        ├── 📂6_app_deployment                <- The web app for this project, created via Flask, Streamlit, Dash, FastAPI or Django.                                     |
+│        ├── 📂6_api                           <- Api for database access on the web app.                                                                                  |
-│        └── 📂7_api                           <- Api for database access on the web app.                                                                                  |
+│        └── 📂7_app_deployment                <- The web app for this project, created via Flask, Streamlit, Dash, FastAPI or Django.                                     |
 ```